Previous dayApril 21, 2026Next day

 31.0 km---✓ ReviewedUSGS →

-On April 21, 2026 at 21:10 UTC, a magnitude 2.1 earthquake struck 11 km E of Pāhala, Hawaii.
-Coming 8 hours after a magnitude 2.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 31.0 km, placing this in the shallow crustal category.
+Seismographs logged a magnitude 2.1 earthquake 11 km E of Pāhala, Hawaii with origin time 21:10 UTC on April 21, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 2.6 earthquake that occurred about 8 hours earlier.
+The event originated approximately 31.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.201°, -155.373°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.201°N, -155.373°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21